-Division of Counseling and Rehabilitation Science - M.S. in Rehabilitation Counseling Working Professionals Program (next cohort 2013)
+Division of Counseling and Rehabilitation Science - M.S. in Rehabilitation and Mental Health Counseling Working Professionals Program

 The Working Professionals M.S.
-Program in Rehabilitation Counseling, accredited by the Council on Rehabilitation Education (CORE), is specifically designed for people who have had at least one year of work experience and are currently working and providing direct services in the field of Rehabilitation.
-The 48 credit hour Working Professionals Program is a master's of science program designed specifically for professionals working with persons with chronic illness and disability.
-The program is designed so students can graduate in two-years while maintaining full-time employment.
-The typical IIT students has a desire to learn more about state-of-the-art research and evidence-based practices in rehabilitation counseling.
+Program in Rehabilitation and Mental Health Counseling, accredited by the Council on Rehabilitation Education (CORE), is specifically designed for people who are currently working and providing direct services in the field.
+The Working Professionals Program is a 60 credit-hour Master of Science program designed specifically for professionals working with persons with chronic illness, disability, and/or mental health issues.
+The program is designed so students can graduate in three-years while maintaining full-time employment.
+Many courses are offered in the evening and via distance education, and the required fieldwork experiences (practicum and internship) are typically worked out with your place of employment.
+The typical IIT working professional student has a desire to learn more about state-of-the-art research and evidence-based practices in rehabilitation and mental health counseling.

 Licensure and Certification

 Licensure and certification are important for working professionals and their career advancement.
-As an IIT Rehabilitation Counseling graduate, you will be eligible to become a Certified Rehabilitation Counselor (CRC), a distinguished certification recognized nationwide.
-You will also be eligible to become a Licensed Professional Counselor (LPC) and with work experience a Licensed Clinical Professional Counselor (LCPC) in the state of Illinois.
-Illinois accepts the CRC examination as a qualifying professional counselor licensure exam.
+As an IIT Rehabilitation and Mental Health Counseling graduate, you will be eligible to become a Certified Rehabilitation Counselor (CRC), a distinguished certification recognized nationwide.
+You will also be eligible for counseling licensure as a Professional Counselor and a Clinical professional Counselor within the state of Illinois.
+Illinois accepts the CRC examination as a qualifying professional counselor licensure exam (Please see your state licensing board for information on counseling licensure requirements in states other than Illinois).

-Ranked 9th in the nation by U.S. News & World Report in 2011, IIT's Rehabilitation Counseling program will prepare you for a career in Rehabilitation Counseling practice.
+Ranked 9th in the nation by U.S. News & World Report in 2011, IIT's Rehabilitation and Mental Health Counseling program will prepare you with the knowledge and skills needed to advance your career in the Rehabilitation and Mental Health Counseling field.
 We offer our students extensive clinical and research opportunities, and the ability to grow and mature both individually and professionally.

 Mission and Objectives

-There are two related objectives which are primary to the training program mission:
+There are several objectives, which are primary to the training program mission:

-2. To develop mature, capable professionals who are able to relate constructively to clients, to understand normal and deviant behavior, demonstrate therapeutic interpersonal skills, and to facilitate the client's development of problem solving skills.
+- Develop mature, capable professionals who are able to relate constructively to clients, to work with clients to facilitate behavior change, demonstrate therapeutic interactive skills, and to facilitate the client’s development of problem solving skills; and

 Applicants must have completed a bachelor's degree and have an undergraduate Grade Point Average (GPA) of 3.0/4.0.
 Applicants with less than a 3.0 GPA will be evaluated on an individual basis.